Free Seed Project Gardening Guide

 You will have some failures.
 Even the most experienced gardeners do.
 Expect failures and embrace them.
 Don’t let them get you down.
-Without failed attempts at growing food you will never have create a bounty of fresh, homegrown food.
+Without failed attempts at growing food you will never create a bounty of fresh, homegrown food.

 Sometimes things will die because you didn’t take care of them but often plants will die or do poorly even if you do everything right.
-It’s more than ok to make mistakes.
+It’s more than okay to make mistakes.
 You will make many.

 Growing food successfully will be a journey.
-Just as you would never expect to become a professional athlete overnight, or to gain a college degree in a few weeks, you can’t expect to make the garden of your dreams in one season.
+Just as you would never expect to become a professional athlete overnight or to gain a college degree in a few weeks, you can’t expect to make the garden of your dreams in one season.
 Remembering this is likely just as important as any of the basics of sun, water and soil.
 Your attitude can affect your gardening experience just as much as any of the earth’s elements.

 Gardening will be work but if done correctly it should be enjoyable and rewarding work.
-Sometimes it may feel like a chore, other times it will feel like there’s nothing in the world you’d rather be doing.
+Sometimes it may feel like a chore, but at other times it will feel like there’s nothing in the world you’d rather be doing.